 Back in December we gushed and praised audio juggernaut Sennheiser for their impeccable PC 350 Special Edition stereo gaming headphones.
 They beat out the SteelSeries 7H stereo headset, which was our previous champion in the stereo category.
 Crystal clarity and superior soundstage across all ranges was what won the day.
 For another set of headphones that will give you crystal clear sound, check out our Astro A40 review too.
 Or, if you love COD, you might be interested in our review of the Turtle Beach MW3 headset.

 Now Sennheiser has cracked the champagne bottle over the bow of their newest set of cans.
 These are the PC 363D 7.1 Dolby over-ear headset for PC gaming.
+Compare these with another set of PC headphones in our Razer Carcharias (PC/Xbox 360) headset review.
+If you want a headset specifically for X-Box, read our Astro A50 x-box review too.
 The PC 363D gaming headphones use a USB 3D sound card and an included software installation CD to work its virtual multichannel magic.
 The ear pads and head cushion are pillow soft.
 It has metal ear cups that have openings cut in to allow your ears to breathe and still remain cool after hours of gaming.
 You also get a 1.2m USB adapter cord with male and female connections.
 This is great if you don’t have an available USB slot.
 But that’s the extent of the included extras.
 You won’t find any additional ear cushions types or even a carrying case, which was included in the PC 350 Special Edition stereo set.
+Compare these with our Steelseries Sibera V2 headset review to get a feel for which option is best for you.